ColinIndieDev/ColinDev-C-Projects/cplibrary/README.md

 ### C (99)

-In the CP-Headers repo are all projects I made with C in this version of CPL (inside `src/`):
+In the CP-Headers repo are all projects I made with C in this version of CPL (most inside `src/` or separate repos):

 - Flappy Bird Clone
 - QR Code Gen
 - Pendulum
 - Sort Visualization
+- Minecraft 2D

 In the future, I will make other projects using my library and keep extending it as well!